 Wasps mature and leave the nest

 When the sexual brood emerges, they leave the nest to mate and then find somewhere to hibernate over the winter (lofts are a popular choice).
-After this point, the nest has served its purpose but the workers are still alive with no brood to feed – this is when they start to bother you
+After this point, the nest has served its purpose but the workers are still alive with no brood to feed – this is when they start to bother you.

-Common wasp species found in Britain
+How many wasp species are found in the UK?

 European hornet (Vespa crabro)